Hi. This is the CEO. Send Me a Million Dollars.

 The end result allows you to quickly move to a very strict policy for “internal” emails without having to set such a strict policy publicly in your DMARC record that would be applied to emails sent to recipients outside of your company.
 In fact, you can implement this while using a public DMARC policy of none.
 This ensures you can maintain a high deliverability rate to external recipients while you tweak your DKIM and SPF settings if you are just getting started.
 Additionally, the Admin Quarantine gives you tremendous insight into the fake internal email phishing attacks being carried out against your company.

 While this should give you extremely good mitigation against fake internal emails, there are many other types of phishing attacks to worry about.
-For example, another common tactic is to fake the email from a similarly spelled domain that isn’t actually real or even controlled by the phisher but uses the name / username of a real person at your organization. ie email@example.com
+For example, another common tactic is to fake the email from a similarly spelled domain that isn’t actually real or even controlled by the phisher but uses the name/username of a real person at your organization. ie firstname.lastname@example.org

 In such a scenario, there will either be no authentication settings to fail or the phisher will have set it up so that authentication settings are valid on the similarly spelled domain, and the email will likely deliver to the end-user.
 You can combat this by making compliance rules to specifically send the similarly spelled domains to a G Suite Admin Quarantine, regardless of authentication passing.

 Another common tactic is to send the fake email so that it is “from” a well-known company or government agency.
-In such cases you are at the mercy of the company being faked to have made the effort to setup SPF, DKIM, and DMARC so that Gmail can automatically reject or quarantine the email.
+In such cases, you are at the mercy of the company being faked to have made the effort to set up SPF, DKIM, and DMARC so that Gmail can automatically reject or quarantine the email.

 The best way to combat phishing emails across the board is through end-user training. https://www.knowbe4.com/ (paid) provides a great learning resource that your end users can go through as well as a toolset that you can use to spot check your users and see which ones click on links in fake emails you send using their service.
-Be warned though that if you make contact with knowbe4 sales team, they will relentlessly follow up with you unless you explicitly ask them not to.
+Be warned though that if you make contact with the knowbe4 sales team, they will relentlessly follow up with you unless you explicitly ask them not to.

 Lastly, there will always be some weird cases where legitimate emails get caught by your DMARC policy.
 Keep an eye on the reports you get back via DMARC as well as your own Admin Quarantine.
 These problems typically involve forwarded emails.
-The most common is when an external person forwards an email back to one of your users instead of using reply.
+The most common is when an external person forwards an email back to one of your users instead of using a reply.

 This happens because some email providers do not rewrite the from headers when forwarding an email which means that as it comes back to your domain as an inbound email, it still appears as if it is purporting to be from your domain even though it is not actually being sent by one of your authorized mail servers.
 It is also possible for a forwarding mail server to modify the message such that the DKIM signature is no longer valid.

 If forwarding problems repeatedly cause certain inbound mail to go to the Admin Quarantine, you can add exceptions to the G Suite compliance rules that you made that match on other reliable parts of the header unique to that recurring situation which will help streamline delivery of legitimate inbound emails.
-Obviously this is not the cleanest solution and it only helps with mail inbound to you.
+Obviously, this is not the cleanest solution and it only helps with mail inbound to you.
 You may still have problems with outbound mail and external users forwarding your email to other external users.

 If external parties forwarding your mail to other external parties is a big problem, you can either leave your DMARC policy at quarantine so that it should at least end up in the end recipient’s spam or change the policy to none, which will still allow you to use the G Suite compliance rules to protect yourself from fake internal inbound emails.
 Fortunately, there is a new specification on the horizon called Authenticated Received Chain http://arc-spec.org/ that is specifically designed to alleviate the problems caused by forwarded messages and authentication.